DataKinds/datakinds.github.io/_posts/2019-04-02-a-whirlwind-tour-of-perl6-s-best-features.md

 I don't remember who this quote is attributed to, but I believe I heard it while hanging around APL folks.
 It rings true -- functions with tons of arguments become less and less clear the more arguments you have.
 It's sort of like the unix philosophy: do one thing and do it well.
 Massive monolithic functions (or objects, or classes...) are a significant code smell.

-Perl6 encourages the programmer to dispose of massive functions like this by providing an extremely flexible way to define operators.
-The [operators page in the Perl6 docs](https://docs.perl6.org/language/operators) is extraordinarily long but _very_ worth it to scroll through.
+Raku encourages the programmer to dispose of massive functions like this by providing an extremely flexible way to define operators.
+The [operators page in the Raku docs](https://docs.perl6.org/language/operators) is extraordinarily long but _very_ worth it to scroll through.

 Most languages that provide the ability to define custom operators have a notion of precedence (sometimes called fixity or strength).
 Haskell, for example, allows you to define operators as `infixl` (left associative infix) or `infixr` (right associative infix) along with a number 0 through 9 describing how tightly they bind to their arguments.
-What's unique about Perl6 though is the fine grained control that it offers the programmer over the associativity rules of the operator.
-In addition to left associative and right associative, Perl6 allows you to specify whether an operator is _non-associative_, _list associative_, or _chain associative_.
+What's unique about Raku though is the fine grained control that it offers the programmer over the associativity rules of the operator.
+In addition to left associative and right associative, Raku allows you to specify whether an operator is _non-associative_, _list associative_, or _chain associative_.
 The specific rules for these are listed in the docs so I won't bother rehashing it here, but like I said before, it's very much so worth reading if you're unfamiliar.

 Here's a real world example of where this has come in handy for me.
-Perl6 has no predefined operator to string lines of text together, so I defined one myself:
+Raku has no predefined operator to string lines of text together, so I defined one myself:

 ```perl
 sub infix:<~~~>($a, $b) { $a ~ "\n" ~ $b };